rhasselbaum/scrappy-ddns/README.md

 This is necessary if the source IP address of the HTTP request is not the same as the public IP such as when Scrappy is installed behind the firewall.
 Naturally, this requires the client to [know](http://tecadmin.net/5-commands-to-get-public-ip-using-linux-terminal/) its public IP address. :-)

 # Getting started
-Before you begin, download the free [Notify My Android](http://www.notifymyandroid.com/) app and obtain an API key by registering on their web site.
-The service has a free tier that should suffice if you don't use it for anything else.
+Before you begin, download the [Pushover](https://pushover.net) app and register on their web site to obtain a user key and an [application key](https://pushover.net/apps/build) for your copy of Scrappy DDNS.
+The service has a free trial period and no recurring fees after purchase of an app license.

 Next, you need to create a token file called `token.list`.
 This is a text file that contains one line for each network or server you want to monitor.
 Each line must be of the form:
 ```